Hampden no longer feels a million miles away for women

 On Saturday I'm proud to be part of a Motherwell side taking on Rangers, for the first ever domestic women's game to be held at Hampden.
 It's historic and a day that eight years ago on the bus out of an emptying Wembley, I'd not have been able to dream of as I sat contemplating life with a runner's up medal feeling weighty around my neck.

 I remember my first visit to Hampden as a kid.
-Our football coach took us along to watch a Scotland men's under 21's match, I must have been around 10 years old.
+Our football coach took us along to watch a Scotland men's under-21s match, I must have been around 10 years old.
 We were sat behind the goals in the west stand, the place felt enormous, I'll never forget it, just one of those moments that sticks with you.

 I recall the hysteria from my friends that night.
 The crowd wasn't close to capacity, but to us it felt like a proper football match.
 Certainly, different from watching on the television, it was real, you could almost touch it.
 But it felt a million miles away, not the pitch - although some will disagree - but the thought of stepping foot on it.